JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 <!-- TODO !
 What does it mean to *increment pre-release identifiers*?
 We'll clarify this in the section on [version number precedence](#version-number-precedence). -->

 #### Rationale
-- Appending pre-release identifiers lets consumers know software isn't production-ready.
+- Pre-release identifiers let consumers know software isn't production-ready.
-Also, it lets consumers know software has attained some stability relative to the initial development phase.
+Also, they let consumers know software has attained some stability relative to the initial development phase.
 - Incrementing only pre-release identifiers is simple, and so, convenient for quick iterations.
-Also, doing so does not compromise on an ordered history.
+Also, doing so doesn't compromise on an ordered history.

 ### Notes
 #### Demarcating the Initial Development and Pre-Release Phases